 - Generally enjoy better moods

 And protein intake is even more important when you exercise regularly because this increases your body’s demand for amino acids (which are provided by protein).

 Protein intake is important among sedentary folk as well.
 Studies show that such people lose muscle faster as they age if they don’t eat enough protein, and the faster they lose muscle, the more likely they are to die from all causes.

 So, in some respects, the Mediterranean diet is an ideal weight loss diet—what with its emphasis on whole, filling foods like fruits, vegetables, and whole grains—but it fails to check one of the most important boxes: protein intake.

 The bottom line is that the Mediterranean diet can help you lose weight, but it’ll help a whole lot more if you eat significantly more protein than what’s typically recommended.

 The Seven Countries Study produced a number of interesting observations.

-One, which we just covered, was that people who followed a Mediterranean style diet tended to have a slightly lower risk of heart disease.
+One was that people who followed a Mediterranean style diet tended to have a slightly lower risk of heart disease.